 So, if you are looking for some really interesting travel destinations where you could explore the serenity of nature along with satisfying your culinary desires then Colva Beach is a great option to discover.
 It is a place which speaks for itself when it comes to history, cultural elegance and architecture.
 All of this makes Colva Beach a place worth exploring and discovering around.

-Initially, Colva used to be a very vast and barren land from where one could see the scenic views of the Arabian sea.
+Initially, Colva used to be a very vast and barren land.
+From here, one could see the scenic views of the Arabian sea.
 The Mughals and the people from the Adil Shahi Dynasty preferred the northern and hilly regions of Goa.
 And this was where they built their forts and defences as well.

-However, from sometime around 1510 and till 1961 this place was under the control of Portuguese.
-It was considered as the village of the Portuguese Roiz family who was further the descendants of Dr. Diogo Rodrigues.
+However, from 1510 and till 1961 this place was under the control of Portuguese.
+It was considered as the village of the Portuguese Roiz family who were further the descendants of Dr. Diogo Rodrigues.
 He was considered as the Lord of Colva.
-He was the first man who built the first Portuguese architectural residential house sometime in 1551.
+He was the first man who built the first Portuguese architectural residential house in 1551.
 Even this entire beach which was known as Praia da Colva belonged to him.

 Powdery White Sand.
 One can enjoy the powdery white sand, lined with coconut trees.
 Yes, in fact, this sand only adds to the overall charm of this place and hence becomes a reason to explore it even more with a fresh perspective.
 The striking houses along with the villas are some other reasons to discover Colva beach.

 Benaulim Village and Beach.
 Located 2km in the south direction, this place is quite frequented by tourists and locals alike.
 It is really an ideal location to have some real fun with your loved ones.

 Shopping.
 One of the best things which you can do here is to shop around some of the most colourful dresses, jewellery, jute items in the local market.